rubymonolith/superform/README.md

     # just like your regular rails forms
     action: new_post_path,
     method: :post,
-    # Other html attributes can be passed in too
+    # Other html attributes can be passed in as keyword arguments
     data: { controller: "some_stimulus_controller" }
 ) %>
 ```

+At minimum your model should implement `ActiveModel::Naming` and respond to
+`persisted?`.
+Including either `ActiveModel::Model` or `ActiveModel::API` is
+a common way to meet these requirements for plain old ruby objects.

 ## Customization